Accreditation Management Software: What It Is and How Healthcare Operators Choose Well

 How operators should actually choose a platform

-If you are evaluating accreditation management software for a hospital, ambulatory surgery center, behavioral health program, or multi-site group, run the vendor through this list before anything else:
+If you are evaluating accreditation management software for a hospital, ambulatory surgery center, behavioral health program, or multi-site group in Texas, California, Florida, New York, or Pennsylvania, run the vendor through this list before anything else:

-- Does it link accreditation to CMS Conditions of Participation under 42 CFR Part 482?
+2. Does it link accreditation to CMS Conditions of Participation under 42 CFR Part 482?
 Deemed status only works if both columns line up.
-Starting in 2025, Joint Commission survey reports include clearer identification of the level of deficiency tied to Medicare Conditions of Participation, Conditions for Coverage, and CLIA.
+The Joint Commission’s updated accreditation manual more clearly identifies CMS-directed Conditions of Participation, with remaining requirements and National Patient Safety Goals merged into the new National Performance Goals.
 Your software should mirror that crosswalk.

-- Does it track OSHA Bloodborne Pathogens (29 CFR 1910.1030) and HIPAA Security Rule obligations in the same workflow?
-Surveyors and regulators do not respect your software silos.
+4. Does it track OSHA Bloodborne Pathogens (29 CFR 1910.1030) and HIPAA Security Rule obligations in the same workflow?
+Surveyors and OCR investigators do not respect your software silos.

-Texas, California, and Florida operators tell us the same thing: the value shows up when leaders stop chasing four logins to assemble one answer.
+Operators in Texas, California, and Florida tell us the same thing: the value shows up when their teams stop chasing four logins to assemble one answer.
 That’s the command-center model, and it’s the bar we hold ourselves to at AccrediCulture.

 What's changing in 2025-2026, and why your crosswalk is already old

-A connected platform is how operators in New York, Pennsylvania, Texas, and Florida keep up.
-State DOH surveyors operate alongside TJC, CARF, AAAHC, DNV, and ACHC.
+The financial backstop is unforgiving.
+Losing accreditation triggers a 90-day remediation clock before Medicare and Medicaid funding is suspended, and Medicare and Medicaid paid for at least half of the inpatient days at 96% of hospitals, and at least two-thirds of inpatient days at 80% of hospitals.
+A connected platform is how operators in New York, Pennsylvania, Texas, and Florida keep up when state DOH surveyors operate alongside TJC, CARF, AAAHC, DNV, and ACHC.
 The crosswalk has to live in one place, and it has to update when the standards do.

 Frequently asked questions